/data/trial.csv, fall back to what it remembers from training, and write a

 Wrap the span that authors a finding inobserve(...).
 Inside it, wrapped loaders

-and boundaries the loaders cannot see.
-On exit the observer computes the verdict
+boundaries the loaders cannot see.
+On exit the observer computes the verdict from

 function of the whole span.
 Read obs.verdict after the block, not inside it.